gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 `braid.lisp` takes the early representations of classes, slots, accessors, and class predicates and creates the actual metaobjects out of them.
 It leaves the list of generic function instances alone, however, and transitions to the 'braid state.
-While in 'braid, classes are , generic functions are not and methods are still in their early-structure state.
-Hence, we are "braiding" between first-class metaobjects, partially initialized generic functions, and early methods.
+At the commencement of 'braid, class objects have just become initialized, generic functions are funcallable but still early, and methods are still in their early-structure state.
+Hence, we are "braiding" between first-class metaobjects (classes, slots), partially initialized generic functions, and early methods.
 What happens in between 'braid and 'complete is mostly the definition of many generic functions, and the "real" implementations of methods that had an early version.

 A few other files load while in 'braid.  `generic-functions.lisp` defines hundreds of generic functions used in PCL and CLOS, while `slots.lisp, init.lisp, std-class.lisp, fsc.lisp, methods.lisp` define a number of methods.
-All of these methods are early defmethod, which have restrictions, like the metaclass must be stadard-generic-class but more than a single method is allowed per generic function.
+All of these methods are early defmethod, which have restrictions, like the metaclass must be standard-generic-class but more than a single method is allowed per generic function.
 However, all the generics are funcallable, and defmethod installs the method to be called when the generic is invoked, so everything is